-(a) The CT x-ray system shall not be operated except by an individual who has been specifically trained in its operation.

-([a]b) Information shall be available at the control panel regarding the operation and performance evaluations of the system.
-The information shall include the following:

-(1) The dates of the latest radiation measurements and performance evaluation and the location within the facility where the results of those tests may be obtained.

-(2) Instructions on the use of the CT phantoms including a schedule of performance evaluations appropriate for the system, allowable variations for the indicated parameters and the results of at least the most recent performance evaluation conducted on the system.

-(3) A current technique chart available at the control panel which specifies for each routine examination the CT conditions of operation and the number of scans per examination.

-([b]c) If the radiation measurements and performance evaluation of the CT X-ray system indicates that a system operating parameter has exceeded a tolerance established by the qualified [expert] medical physicist, the use of the CT X-ray system on patients shall be limited to those uses permitted by established written instructions of qualified [expert] medical physicist.
+- (a) The CT X-ray system shall not be operated except by an individual who has been specifically trained in its operation. - (b) [Information] The following information shall be readily available [at the control panel regarding the operation and performance evaluations of the system.
+The information shall include the following] to the CT operator: - (1) [The dates of the latest radiation measurements and performance evaluation and the location within the facility where the results of those tests may be obtained. - (2)]Instructions on the use of the CT phantoms including a schedule of [performance evaluations]spot checks appropriate for the system, allowable variations for the indicated parameters and the results of at least the most recent performance evaluation conducted on the system. - (2) Current protocol information available at the control panel which specifies for each routine examination the CT conditions of operation and the [number of scans per examination] process for reporting deviations in protocols. - (c) If the radiation measurements and performance evaluation of the CT X-ray system indicates that a system operating parameter has exceeded a tolerance established by the [qualified expert] OMP, the use of the CT X-ray system on patients shall be limited to those uses permitted by established written instructions of the [qualified expert] OMP.